Good in grief? How is that even possible? How can that happen for me?Jun 22, 2020

-We’ve all lost something or someone dear to us and when we experience loss we grieve.
-Time will heal our hurting hearts and while some may get stuck, many of us will get through it.
+We've all lost something or someone dear to us, and when we experience loss, we grieve.
+However, time will heal our hurting hearts, and while some may get stuck, many of us will get through it.

 Here's what I know about grief, my own and those I've walked beside: many of us don't know we can expect something good to come out of our grief.

 Listen to Jeremiah 31:13, "...I will turn their mourning into gladness; I will give them comfort and joy instead of sorrow."
 (NIV)

 The Message Translation says, "I'll convert their weeping into laughter, lavishing comfort, invading their grief with joy."

 Amplified says: "For I will turn their mourning into joy, And will comfort them and make them rejoice after their sorrow."

 God promises to give us:

 Then, He says he will invade us with joy and make us rejoice.

 I don't know about you, but not all my losses have ended like that.